uon-language/specification/spec.md

 * How many languages agree on type names?
 * Which language has better credit for a chosen type (high level, low-level language)?
   * C/C++ within C99/C11 is the most used language at bare-metal level.
-The type names is coherent.
+The type name is coherent.
 * Tradition over time
   * Tradition for numbers is to use the system names such as `real`, `natural`, `rational`
 * Simplicity: shorter is better, simple is better